 The Center for Technology in Teaching and Learning at Rice University worked with the American Academy of Forensic Sciences, the Fort Worth Museum of Science and History, and CBS Broadcasting, Inc. to develop a series of online games called CSI: Web Adventures to introduce forensic science to middle school students.
 The games challenge players to examine a crime scene, requiring them to identify shoe and fingerprints, test DNA samples, and interview potential suspects.
 The project received funding from the National Science Foundation, and is based on CBS’ popular “CSI: Crime Scene Investigation” TV series.

 The White House has encouraged these trends through its unveiling of the Educate to Innovate campaign in November 2009.
 The campaign seeks to improve Science, Technology, Engineering, and Math (STEM) education for children by enlisting various private companies and nonprofit groups, including ESA, to spend money, time and volunteer effort to encourage students, particularly those in middle and high school, to pursue these subject areas.
-ESA worked in cooperation with several organizations to harness the excitement surrounding computer and video games through the National STEM Video Game Challenge, a game design competition.
+Since 2011, ESA has worked in cooperation with several organizations to harness the excitement surrounding computer and video games through the National STEM Video Game Challenge, a game design competition.

 In some instances, games provide a framework for a school’s overall curriculum.
 New York City public school Quest to Learn uses a teaching model that draws direct inspiration from video games to create highly-immersive and challenging learning experiences.
 Games also play a direct role in many classrooms, with teachers requiring students to design their own video games, or play them as part of their coursework.
 Quest to Learn opened a new Chicago campus in fall 2011.

 An increasing number of teachers and school administrators also recognize the educational value of video game design courses, which provide their students with instruction in traditional academic subjects as well as career preparation.
 Now, state education officials are beginning to standardize and approve game design curriculum for statewide use.
 The Texas State Board of Education approved standards for a new high school Game Programming and Design course, and the North Carolina State Board of Education approved introductory and advanced Game Art and Design courses for high school students in spring of 2011.
-Both sets of standards will go into effect for the 2012-13 school year.
+Both sets of standards went into effect during the 2012-13 school year.

 iD’s Ohio State University-based camp engages children age 7 to 17 with basic and advanced courses in computers, robotics and design.
 The subject matter varies from session to session, incorporating such topics as instruction on Smartphone game design, 3-D programming and graphics development, and campers learn important skills from industry experts using cutting-edge technology while building camaraderie with peers.